yxyyeah/Improved-GUI-YoutubeDownloader/README.md

 using try...excecpt... modules to prevent program collapse caused by poor internet connection.

-currently support downloading single video, not playlist.
+currently support downloading single video with multiple resolution choices and captions, not playlist.